-The FAA is reviewing hundreds of cases involving unruly airline passengers
+FAA to extend ‘zero-tolerance’ policy for bad behavior while federal mask mandate is in place

 “The policy directs our safety inspectors and attorneys to take strong enforcement action against any passenger who disrupts or threatens the safety of a flight, with penalties ranging from fines to jail time,” FAA administrator Steve Dickson said in a statement.
 “The number of cases we’re seeing is still far too high, and it tells us urgent action continues to be required.”

 The initial order went into force Jan.
-13, a week after airlines reported a wave of disruptive behavior linked to the storming of the U.S. Capitol by supporters of former president Donald Trump.
+13, a week after airlines reported a wave of disruptive behavior linked to the storming of the U.S. Capitol by supporters of President Donald Trump.
 It was due to expire at the end of March.

 The FAA said airlines had reported more than 500 incidents to the agency since late December, mostly involving passengers refusing to wear masks.

-On Friday, the agency announced that it was seeking at $14,500 fine against a man accused of refusing to wear a mask on a JetBlue flight from New York to the Dominican Republican on Dec.
+On Friday, the agency announced that it was seeking a $14,500 fine against a man accused of refusing to wear a mask on a JetBlue flight from New York to the Dominican Republican on Dec.
 23. The man ignored warnings from flight attendants that he had to follow the rules and the captain ultimately declared an emergency and returned to New York, the FAA said.

 Sara Nelson, president of the Association of Flight Attendants, a major union, said the FAA’s policy had served as an effective deterrent against bad behavior.
 The union had called for it to be extended.